box/box-content-preview/src/lib/annotations/README.md

 Events
 ------
-The annotator object exposes `addListener` and `removeListener` for binding to events.
+Events can be bound to the annotator object with `addListener` and removed with `removeListener`.
 Event listeners should be bound before `showAnnotations()` is called, otherwise events can be missed.

 ```javascript
 /* global BoxAnnotations */